robertrumney/mesh-statistics/README.md

 ## Features

 - **Analyze Meshes**: Quickly scan all meshes in the current scene.
+- **Include Skinned Meshes**: Option to include skinned meshes in the analysis.
 - **Sort by Poly Count**: Lists meshes from highest to lowest polygon count.
 - **Select Meshes**: Easily select a mesh in the scene directly from the list.